HIV 101 / FAQ

-Often times, HIV has no symptoms until up to 10 years after infection.
+Often times, HIV has no symptoms up to 7-10 years after infection.
 This is because the symptoms that go along with HIV and AIDS are usually symptoms of other infections or sicknesses that have made their way into the body once the immune system is weakened.
-There are some people who may get flu-like symptoms for about a week right after a new infection, but many don’t.
-Sometimes you can go 7-1o years before feeling sick at all.
-If someone has put themselves at risk by having unprotected sex or sharing needles, they need an HIV test – don’t wait for symptoms!
+There are some people who may experience a flu-like illness a few weeks after becoming infected (during the seroconversion period), but not everybody does.
+In fact, most people do not.
+If someone has had a possible exposure to HIV through having unprotected sex or sharing needles, they need an HIV test – don’t wait for symptoms!

 How does someone get HIV?

 There are three main ways to get HIV:

 - Having unprotected sex (especially anal or vaginal sex, though oral can be a risk too)